couchbaselabs/dcp-documentation/upr_design_spec.md

 ## How servers and replicas record the failover log and add new entries

-1. A replica requests the failover log from the server.
+1. A replica (or intermediary UPR client) requests the failover log from the server.
 It rolls back any changes like a normal client if it gets ahead of the master.
 2. It gets a full snapshot like a normal client.
-3. For each snapshot it receives and persists, it persists the high snapshot seq and the failover log.
+3. For each snapshot it receives and persists, it persists the high snapshot seq into the failover log with the current master's failover ID (the most recent entry).
 2. If there is a smooth handover, it becomes the new master, and it preserves the failover log as is.
-1. If there is a failover to the replica, it generates a new failover ID and pairs it with the last snapshot seq, and adds it to the front of the failover log.
+1. If there is a failover to the replica, ns_server generates a new failover ID and the server pairs it with the last snapshot seq, and adds it to the front of the failover log.
 2. If the new failover sequence is lower than any entries in the failover log, those entries are removed from the log.
 1. It is now ready to serve as master, other replicas can stream changes from it.
 1. As it persist new mutations, it updates the last failover ID with the high seq.

+## How ns_server performs a partition rebalance

+1. ns_server initiates a pending parition on a new node, or selects an existing replica and puts it into the pending state.
+2. If a new replica, an UPR client (either inside ep-engine or external) connects to the master and begins streaming.
+3. Once the replica is caught up the master, or nearly caught up (as decided by the algorithm or heuristic inside ns_server), ns_server tells the master to put it's partition into the dead state, so that it no longer accepts new mutations.
+4. Once all mutations are sent to the replica and persisted without error, (ns_server will montitor this in the same way a client ensures persistance), then ns_server tells the new server to set it's partition state to active, and then tells the master to either delete it's partition or put it into the replica state.
+5. If there is an fatal error or timeout in step 4, ns_server will tell the master to go back into the active state.
+If not possible, it will perform a failover to another replica.

+## How ns_server performs failover

+If ns_server detects the master is crashed or unresponsive, it will put a replica in the cluster into the active state and assign it a new failover ID in a single operation.

+## How UPR stats are tracked

+For each UPR connection, the identifying string in the client handshake is concatenated with the partition ID and all stats for that connection are prefixed with that string.
+Replicas UPR connections will identify destination node with the string "Replica:%NodeID%" where node ID is the identifier of the replica.
+The concatenated stat identifier will look like "%StatName%:%PartitionID%:Replica:%NodeId%".

+ns_server will retrieve all stats for UPR connections, and will parse the stats to discover if they are from a replica, vs a view or backup, etc, by parsing the stat name.

 ## How to maintain backwards compatibility with existing TAP replicas/masters.